By Laura Kurtzman and Nicholas Roznovsky | Based on an article originally published on UCSF News

 The UC San Francisco School of Medicine tied for fourth place nationally among drug and substance abuse programs in this year’s U.S. News & World Report survey of best graduate schools.
 The new rankings continue UCSF's streak as the top public university for graduate drug and substance abuse programs in the nation.

 UCSF’s drug and substance abuse research and training efforts are spread out across multiple departments and divisions, with the Departments of Neurology and Psychiatry playing key roles and working collaboratively on many fronts.
-Within the Department of Psychiatry, notable graduate research programs include the UCSF Addiction Psychiatry Fellowship Program, the UCSF Postdoctoral Traineeship in Drug Abuse Treatment and Services Research, and the UCSF Substance Abuse Research Program at Zuckerberg San Francisco General Hospital and Trauma Center.
+Within the Department of Psychiatry, notable graduate research programs include the UCSF Addiction Psychiatry Fellowship Program, the UCSF Postdoctoral Traineeship in Drug Abuse Treatment and Services Research, the UCSF Substance Abuse Research Program at Zuckerberg San Francisco General Hospital and Trauma Center, and the UCSF/SFVAMC Addiction Research Program at the San Francisco VA Medical Center.

 In addition to drug and substance abuse, the School of Medicine also ranked in the top 10 in five other specialty areas: family medicine, geriatrics, internal medicine, pediatrics and women’s health.
 The school was ranked fourth in training medical students in biomedical research and third in primary care education, the two broad categories in which the magazine rates medical schools nationally.
 In these two ratings, UCSF’s medical school ranks as the top public institution for research training and the only medical school in the nation, public or private, ranked in the top five in both categories.